Introduction to Community Acquired Pneumonia

 - Inspection: decreased breathing movement, altered ventilatory mechanics, tachypnea, use of accessory muscles, cyanosis.

-- Palpation: unilateral or bilateral decrease in pulmonary excursion.
+- Palpation: unilateral or bilateral decrease in a pulmonary excursion.
 Augmented vocal vibrations if underlying condensation.

 - Percussion: dullness.